Fail to Remain – Criminal Code

 • the accused failed to do the following: stop the vehicle, provide his/her name & address, and offer assistance (if necessary).

-• legal support at all stages;
+• Legal support at all stages of your case

-• representation in court and at trials;
+• Full representation in court and at trials

-• trials preparation (if applicable);
+• Comprehensive trial preparation (if applicable)

-• all paperwork associated with your case.
+• Management of all paperwork associated with your case

 About you